VFPX/PEMEditor/.github/CONTRIBUTING.md

 - If a change to the configuration setting is made, update https://github.com/VFPX/ThorRepository and _Thor_Update_Thor_Repository.prg_ of https://github.com/VFPX/Thor/blob/master/ThorUpdater/Updates.zip
    - see https://github.com/VFPX/ThorRepository for contribution.
    - see https://github.com/VFPX/Thor for contribution.
-   - see that PEMEDitor, ThorRepository and Thor are pushed as close as possible.
+   - see that PEMEditor, ThorRepository and Thor are pushed as close as possible.
 The order how to publish is on the maintainers of Thor.

 - If you haven't already done so, install VFPX Deployment: choose Check for Updates from the Thor menu, turn on the checkbox for VFPX Deployment, and click Install.